What are cataracts?

 Priory to surgery your dog will be sedated and an ultrasound will be performed in order to check for problems such as retinal detachment or rupture (bursting) of the lens, then an electroretinogram (ERG) will be done to confirm that your dog's retina is working properly.
 If these tests turn up any unexpected issues, your dog may not be suitable for cataract surgery.

-Cataract surgery on dogs is performed under general anaesthetic.
+Cataract surgery on dogs is performed under general anesthetic.
 A muscle relaxant is also administered to your dog so that the eye comes into the correct position for the surgery.

 The cataract is removed using a technique called phacoemulsification.
 This procedure utilizes an ultrasonic device to break up and then remove a cloudy lens from the eye, and is the same procedure that it used in cataract surgery on people.
 In most cases it is possible to put in an artificial lens specially created for dogs, where the old lens was.

 Typically the surgeon will recommend that your dog stay in hospital overnight for monitoring then head home in the morning if everything looks good.
 Most dogs will have some of their vision restored the very next day, but it generally takes a few weeks for vision to settle as the eye adjusts to the effect of surgery and the presence of the artificial lens.